 With events constantly changing, we’ve put together this handy FAQ to bring you some help, tips and perspective.
-Life is about to involve a whole lot more Netflix and takeaways (and a whole lot less going out) than usual – which is why we’ve temporarily changed our name to Time In.
+Life has come to involve a whole lot more Netflix and takeaways (and a whole lot less going out) than before – which is why we’ve temporarily changed our name to Time In.

 What is coronavirus?

-Coronavirus Disease 2019 (COVID-19) is a respiratory illness that started in animals and is now being transmitted between humans.
+Coronavirus Disease 2019 (Covid-19) is a respiratory illness that started in animals and is now being transmitted between humans.
 The symptoms include coughs, fever, shortness of breath and breathing difficulties.
-First identified in Wuhan, China, the virus has (as of April 8) affected more than 1.4 million people in 209 countries and territories.
-More than 82,000 have died, while around 300,000 have already recovered.
-On March 11 the World Health Organisation labelled the outbreak a ’pandemic’.
+First identified in Wuhan, China, the virus has (as of June 1) affected more than six million people in 213 countries and territories.
+More than 370,000 have died, while around 2.6 million have already recovered.
+On March 11 the World Health Organisation labelled the outbreak a pandemic.

 How bad is coronavirus?

 Unlike flu, there is no vaccine (yet), and recovery depends on the strength of the immune system.
 In severe cases the virus may cause pneumonia and/or organ failure.

 Compared to Sars (another coronavirus that hit headlines in 2003), the mortality rate of Covid-19 is low: around 3.4 percent according to the latest WHO estimate.
 This is, however, significantly higher than regular seasonal flu, which is fatal in around 0.1 percent of cases.
 So far, Covid-19 also appears to be more contagious than seasonal flu.